MunibaFaiza/dssp_parser/README.md

 ### Introduction

-This package parses DSSP files and grives you all helices in separate files.
+This package parses DSSP files and gives you all helices in separate files.
 Requires Python3

 ## Prepare your files